Edit Blog Post

 The Mir-i-Arab Medressa in the background

-before continuing on his way, whistling a jaunty tune.
+his way, whistling a jaunty tune.
 The old businessman who walked a long way out of his way to show me to a bank I was looking for, despite my protests.
 The bank security guard who called all his friends, on his own mobile phone, to help me track down a working ATM, (a fruitless search, in the end).
 A group of young guys I met in a cafe that night; we ended up piling into their car - six of them crushed into the backseat while I shared the passenger-seat with their pet cat ‘Soccer’ - and going in search of a late-night ayran

 , (sour milk drink; imagine thin, very strong yoghurt).
 In retrospect, I wish I’d spent a bit more time exploring the Fergana Valley - a region claimed by many to be the ‘real’ Uzbekistan - but I decided to press on quickly.
 Tashkent

-Early the next morning I negotiated a shared taxi to the Uzbek capital of Tashkent; my companions this time a surly young guy - face criss-crossed with badly-stitched scars - who had to be vigorously persuaded to share the car with the ‘americanski’, a formidable matron with the tattooed
+Early the next morning I negotiated a shared taxi to the Uzbek capital of Tashkent; my companions this time a surly young guy - face criss-crossed with badly-stitched scars - who had to be vigorously persuaded to share the car with the ‘americanski’, a formidable matron with the tattooed mono-brow (?!) that’s

 Sayilgoh, (also known as 'Broadway')